-- 1. In the event of the incapacity or resignation of the President, President-Elect, First Vice President, Second Vice President, Secretary or Treasurer (Bylaws Article VII, section 9) - a) The Nominating Committee will make a recommendation of a replacement to the Executive Committee within 30 days of notification of the vacancy by the Executive Committee - i. the Nominating Committee shall generate a ranked shortlist following procedures outlined in the Nominating Committee Manual - ii. the Chair shall contact individuals to determine willingness to be considered - iii. the Chair shall submit the name of the top-ranked individual willing to be considered to the Executive Committee for approval - iv.
-The Executive Committee will vote within ten days of receipt of recommendation on whether or not to ratify that recommendation or seek additional nominees - b) In the event of the incapacity or resignation of a Member-at-Large the procedure outlined in Bylaws Article VII section 9 shall be utilized to fill the unexpired term. - The President shall submit a recommended hierarchically ranked list of no fewer than three and no more than five nominees to the Executive Committee within 30 days. - iii.
+- 1. In the event of the incapacity or resignation of the President, President-Elect, First Vice President, Second Vice President, Secretary, or Treasurer (Bylaws Article VII, section 11) - a) The Nominating Committee will make a recommendation of a replacement to the Executive Committee within 30 days of notification of the vacancy by the Executive Committee - i. the Nominating Committee shall generate a ranked shortlist following procedures outlined in the Nominating Committee Manual - ii. the Chair shall contact individuals to determine willingness to be considered - iii. the Chair shall submit the name of the top-ranked individual willing to be considered to the Executive Committee for approval - iv.
+The Executive Committee will vote within ten days of receipt of recommendation on whether or not to ratify that recommendation or seek additional nominees - b) In the event of the incapacity or resignation of a Member-at-Large the procedure outlined in Bylaws Article VII section 11 shall be utilized to fill the unexpired term - The President shall submit a recommended hierarchically ranked list of no fewer than three and no more than five nominees to the Executive Committee within 30 days. - iii.
 Within ten days of receipt of recommendation the Executive Committee will vote to either ratify the recommendation through an up or down vote of the whole ranked slate, as presented, or seek additional nominees.
 Executive Committee authority with respect to seeking additional nominees shall be to eliminate one or more nominees from consideration, with the President revising the hierarchically ranked list accordingly.
 The revised hierarchically ranked list will be re-submitted to the Executive Committee within ten days of initial vote, with the procedures being repeated until a final ranked slate is ratified by the Executive Committee. - iii.
 Upon approval of the Executive Committee, the President shall contact nominees in ranked order until a nominee is willing and able to serve. - iv.
-Should these procedures not yield a willing nominee, the procedures will be repeated until a willing nominee is identified. - c) In the event of the incapacity or resignation of: - i. a committee chair, the committee shall self-select a chair from among the remaining committee members.
+Should these procedures not yield a willing nominee, the procedures will be repeated until a willing nominee is identified. - c) In the event of the incapacity or resignation of:

-- ii. an appointed committee member, the President shall appoint a replacement in consultation with the chair to complete the unexpired term. - iii. an elected committee member, the President shall appoint the next ranked person in the most recent election for the position to complete the unexpired term, whenever possible.
+- a committee chair, the committee shall self-select a chair from among the remaining committee members; and a new member will be additionally secured via the procedures described in ii. and/or iii. as needed, for the given committee to be complete. - ii. an appointed committee member, the 2nd Vice President shall appoint a replacement in consultation with the chair to complete the unexpired term. - iii. an elected committee member, the 2nd Vice President shall recommend a replacement to complete the unexpired term, in consultation with the chair and the next ranked person(s) in the most recent election for the position, and the Executive Committee will vote to ratify the recommendation.